EU-India launches EUR 30 million Joint Call on Research and Innovation to develop Next Generation Influenza Vaccine

 The EU and India agreed to scale up their cooperation based on reciprocity and mutual benefit.
 The Indian representatives indicated that they would be in favor to extend the co-funding mechanism put in place in 2016 by the Department of Science and Technology and the Department of Biotechnology to all areas of Horizon 2020 and, especially in Water, Energy, Health, Advanced Materials and Nanotechnology, Bio-economy, Information and communication technology, Green Transport and Polar research.

 Bilateral EU-India cooperation

-The EU-India Agreement on scientific and technological cooperation concluded in 2001 and renewed in 2010, is the cornerstone of our research and innovation cooperation with India.
-Since 2007 several coordinated calls for proposals have been implemented in a variety of areas such as computational materials science, food and nutrition research, solar energy research and water related challenges, with a total budget of EUR 60M co funded by India and the EU.
+The EU-India Agreement on scientific and technological cooperation concluded in 2001, renewed in 2010 and 2016, is the cornerstone of our research and innovation cooperation with India.
+Since 2007 several coordinated calls for proposals have been implemented in a variety of areas such as computational materials science, food and nutrition research, solar energy research and water related challenges and vaccines, with a total budget of EUR 60M under FP7 and EUR 60M under Horizon 2020 co funded by India and the EU.
 In addition Indian researchers participate actively in the Framework Programme through the general opening mechanism.
-There are 135 FP7 on-going projects with such Indian participation

 DG Research and Innovation

 Policy Officer - R&I Relations with India